-26.1.1.6 Asynchronous Transmission Setup:
+26.1.1.7 Asynchronous Transmission Setup:

-- Initialize the SPBRGH, SPBRGL register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 26.3 "EUSART Baud Rate Generator (BRG)"). - Enable the asynchronous serial port by clearing the SYNC bit and setting the SPEN bit. - If 9-bit transmission is desired, set the TX9 control bit.
-A set 9th data bit will indicate that the eight Least Significant data bits are an address when the receiver is set for address detection. - Enable the transmission by setting the TXEN control bit.
+- Initialize the SPBRGH, SPBRGL register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 26.3 "EUSART Baud Rate Generator (BRG)". - Enable the asynchronous serial port by clearing the SYNC bit and setting the SPEN bit. - If 9-bit transmission is desired, set the TX9 control bit.
+A set ninth data bit will indicate that the eight Least Significant data bits are an address when the receiver is set for address detection. - 4.
+Set SCKP bit if inverted transmit is desired. - Enable the transmission by setting the TXEN control bit.
 This will cause the TXIF interrupt bit to be set. - If interrupts are desired, set the TXIE interrupt enable bit of the PIE1 register.
-An interrupt will occur immediately provided that the GIE and PEIE bits of the INTCON register are also set. - If 9-bit transmission is selected, the 9th bit should be loaded into the TX9D data bit. - Load 8-bit data into the TXREG register.
+An interrupt will occur immediately provided that the GIE and PEIE bits of the INTCON register are also set. - 7.
+If 9-bit transmission is selected, the ninth bit should be loaded into the TX9D data bit. - Load 8-bit data into the TXREG register.
 This will start the transmission.